Employee International Travel Security Checklist

 - If you think you may need to use public chargers, consider purchasing a USB data blocker.
 Which blocks the extraction of your sensitive data, including photos and saved passwords, from hackers.

-- Do not allow anyone other than yourself to use any of your devices
+- Do not allow anyone other than yourself to use any of your devices and avoid others see your device login password in public.

-- Avoid using public Wi-Fi hot spots, if unavoidable, make sure to connect to the VPN
+- Avoid using public Wi-Fi hot spots if unavoidable, make sure to connect to the VPN

 - Only log in to your accounts from devices you brought with you (avoid public devices)